-The Softwood Lumber Board will mail invoices to U.S. manufacturers and importers of softwood lumber quarterly on or about the 20th day of the third month of each quarter, beginning March 20th, 2012.
-The invoice is called the Shipment/Import Quarterly Report and is a self-reporting document on which companies enter volumes shipped, deduct the 15MMBF exemption, and deduct exports before calculating the assessment on softwood lumber shipped domestically and imported into the U.S.
+U.S. Manufacturers: The SLB sends invoices to U.S. manufacturers of softwood lumber quarterly on or about the 20th day of the third month of each quarter.
+The invoice is called the “Shipment Quarterly Report” and is a self-reporting document on which companies enter volumes shipped, deduct the 15 mmbf exemption, and deduct exports before calculating the assessment on softwood lumber shipped domestically and imported into the U.S.

-Please submit the Shipment Report even if you have not yet shipped over 15 MMBF and do not yet owe an assessment for the calendar year.
+Please submit the Shipment Report even if you have not yet shipped over 15 mmbf and do not yet owe an assessment for the calendar year.

-The Order requires U.S. manufacturers and importers to pay assessments on shipments over the 15 million board foot exemption by the 30th calendar day of the month following the end of the quarter in which the softwood lumber was shipped.
+The Order requires U.S. manufacturers and importers to pay assessments on annual shipments to, or within the U.S., over the 15 mmbf exemption.
+U.S. manufacturers must pay assessments by the 30th calendar day of the month following the end of the quarter in which the softwood lumber was shipped.